Boyhood (Music from the Motion Picture)

 Boyhood (Music from the Motion Picture) is the soundtrack album to the 2014 film of the same name directed by Richard Linklater.
-The album, released on July 9, 2014 by Nonesuch Records, consists of 15 songs from popular artists recorded and released during 2000s and early-2010s, that are compiled by Linklater and music supervisor Randall Poster.
+The album, released on July 9, 2014 by Nonesuch Records, consists of 15 songs from popular artists recorded and released during the 2000s and early-2010s, that are compiled by Linklater and music supervisor Randall Poster.
 The film features more than 50 songs that are not included in the album.